dimagi/commcare-cloud/hosting_docs/README.md

 ## About Sphinx and restructuredText

-To learm more about Sphinx or restructuredText, check out below links.
+To learn more about Sphinx or restructuredText, check out below links.

 1. [Sphinx Docs](https://www.sphinx-doc.org/en/master/tutorial/first-steps.html) is useful to understand Sphinx, the tool.
 2. [restructuredText Docs](https://docutils.sourceforge.io/rst.html) is useful to understand restructuredText, the markup language.